The First Girl Scout Troop For Homeless Girls Is Selling Cookies In NYC

-Girl Scout troop 6000 is making waves in New York City.
-The troop, which is exclusively for homeless girls in the city, have set up shop in Union Square and are holding their very first Girl Scout cookie sale.
+Girl Scout Troop 6000 is making waves in New York City.
+The troop, which is exclusively for homeless girls in the city, has set up shop in Union Square and are holding their very first Girl Scout cookie sale.

 The troop, which has members that all live in homeless shelters in New York City, was formed last year.
 This is the first troop to serve homeless girls in the United States, and they hope to bring at least 500 girls into the troop.